Watertribe: Everglades Challenge

 The Watertribe website includes a “tracking map” where the entrants can be tracked.
 All participants are required to carry a SPOT satellite Tracking unit.

--Select “class 4” for small sailboats to see how Graham and Alan are doing against similar boats or all to see everyone.
+-Select “class 4” for small sailboats to see how the monohulls are doing.

 There will also be discussion on the watertribe forum as well as the watertribe facebook page.
 These sources typically have very up to date information about the challengers, who has dropped out, who is sleeping, who has broke down, etc. You can also check on the messabout forum for a thread on the Event.